 The Dog And Bone Pub

 Throw a dog a bone, and it’ll be chuffed for a day.
 Likewise, toss us a couple of pints of beer, and it’ll make our day too.
-A bustling waterhole – especially during sports events screenings – you can get half pints for as cheap as $7.50, and a glass of Jack for $10.50.
+A bustling waterhole – especially during sports events screenings – you can get great British meals such as fish and chips and scotch eggs.
 If we had tails, we’d be wagging ’em too.

 The Dog And Bone Pub, 106 Upper East Coast Road, Singapore 455296